JC-Digital/Adventure-Game/README.md

-Adventure Game project created for Udacity's Into to Programming Nanodegree
+Adventure Game project for Udacity's Introduction to Programming Nanodegree